yasarigno/NLP_Course/README.md

 **Credits**

-I use the course materials from
+I use course materials from

 https://openclassrooms.com/